Explained: What is Citizenship Amendment Bill, does it violate Article 14

 What is Citizenship Amendment Bill 2019

-The Citizenship Amendment Bill 2019 seeks to provide Indian citizenship to persecuted minorities Hindus, Sikhs, Jains, Buddhists and Christians from Bangladesh, Pakistan and Afghanistan after they have stayed in India for seven years, instead of 12 years at present.
-This is applicable to those who came to India before December 31, 2014.
+The Citizenship Amendment Bill 2019 seeks to provide Indian citizenship to persecuted minorities Hindus, Buddhists, Sikhs, Jains and Christians from Bangladesh, Pakistan and Afghanistan after they have stayed in India for seven years.
+The bill is applicable to those who came to India before December 31, 2014.

-The six religious minorities from Pakistan, Bangladesh and Afghanistan were earlier given a special dispensation for grant of long term visas.

-People belonging to Hindu, Sikh, Buddhism, Jain, Parsi and Christian religions from Pakistan, Bangladesh, Afghanistan will have to prove they belonged to any of the three countries and were persecuted on religious lines among other things for Indian citizenship.
+To prove their citizenship, people belonging to Hindu, Sikh, Buddhism, Jain, Parsi and Christian religions from Pakistan, Bangladesh, Afghanistan will have to prove they belonged to any of the three countries and were persecuted on various grounds.

 What was in the Citizenship Act, 1955

-The original Citizenship Act, passed in 1955, defines the concept of Indian citizenship and lists out ways to acquire the same, explicitly denying citizenship to all undocumented migrants
+The Citizenship Act in 1955, defines the concept of Indian citizenship and lists out ways to acquire the same, explicitly denying citizenship to all undocumented migrants

 An illegal migrant, the Act states, "is a foreigner who enters India without a valid passport or travel documents or stays beyond the permitted time"

-However, in 2015 and 2016, the government exempted specified groups of illegal migrants from provisions of the 1946 and 1920 Acts.
+It may be recalled that in 2015 and 2016, the government exempted specified groups of illegal migrants from provisions of the 1946 and 1920 Acts.

 Does it violate Article 14